 A Student of Momentum

 The broad definition of Momentum is “The strength or force gained by motion or by a series of events”.
 I like to swap out (events) with (choices).
 I’ve been personally obsessed with making incremental changes to my behaviors and habits for a good chunk of my adult life.
-Time and plenty of trial and error has brought me to a conclusion; momentum and understanding how to sustain it is key to success in everything.
+Time and plenty of trial and error have brought me to a conclusion; momentum and understanding how to sustain it is key to success in everything.
 Becoming a dedicated student of momentum is a lifelong discipline.
 In fact, the discipline itself is to continually try to improve on the discipline without falling off the horse.
-In the presence of failure, catastrophe, self-doubt and change – one should learn to stay the course, if the course continues to be in line with your goals and ideals.
+In the presence of failure, catastrophe, self-doubt, and change – one should learn to stay the course if the course continues to be in line with your goals and ideals.

 The Momentum Aware Mindset

-As humans, we think we make our choices in our consciousness in real time.
+As humans, we think we make our choices in our consciousness in real-time.
 I’ve realized the decisions that I make are made from not only what comes to mind, but more importantly what mindset I am in.
 Think of a mindset as a group or organization of thoughts that can lead to preferably better choices.
 Nurturing and consistently adjusting this group of thoughts and beliefs should be your priority.
-Mindset is the software that you continue to access, use, and upgrade to improve on the momentum of your development as a human.
+Mindset is the software that you continue to access, use, and upgrade to improve the momentum of your development as a human.

 The effects of this pandemic have injured and crippled our (Momentum Engines) in an assortment of ways.
 I woke up this morning with a rather heavy chip on my shoulder.
 I realized I’ve let myself slide out of my powerful “suit” of momentum and into my cozy and comfortable “pajamas” of indecision.
 My web design projects were off track and all our clients were in a rut.
 The necessary and unnecessary seclusion, comfort food, uncertainty, political chaos, closed facilities, and limited liberties have been enough to throw many of us off track.
 It seemed like the best time to start assessing the damage and begin designing a blueprint dedicated to a vigorous self-reboot!
-Writing this blog post is my promise to myself to make this reboot a successful one.
+Writing this blog post is my promise to make this reboot a successful one.
 I hope a few of my readers find this post to be a spark that could mature into their own (Momentum Engine) reboot.
 This brings me to step one of what I believe to be the match that gets the engine going again.

 The Promise to Yourself

 The promise is just the segue into what I like to think is a self-induced baptism.
 A cleansing if you will.
 I know I am sounding a bit abstract here but stay with me.
 Getting your momentum going again should not be taken lightly.
-You want to get yourself stoked, excited and even ecstatic about this launch.
+You want to get yourself stoked, excited, and even ecstatic about this launch.
 The launch like a trip to Mars is one where you are not planning on coming back any time soon.
 Your choices from here on out will be fresh and present but connected to a perspective dedicated to making progress.

 Heads up!
 Most people around you are not going to want to join you in this quest.
 Your friends and family might be comfortable with where they are, and this is OK.
 Your personal momentum is yours and yours alone.
 Trying to drag someone along with you will almost surely fail.
-Do not confuse this with company, agency and team momentum that is a separate subject.
+Do not confuse this with company, agency, and team momentum that is a separate subject.
 Take your launch seriously and get ready to fight your internal voice of indecision with grace.